-Wayne Kasworm who is a well known grizzly bear biologists with the U.S. Fish and Wildlife Service mentions that bears have a high fat content with oily coats.
+Wayne Kasworm, who is a well-known grizzly bear biologist with the U.S. Fish and Wildlife Service, mentions that bears have a high-fat content with oily coats.
 This helps them to stay afloat and be effective swimmers while hunting.

 Where Do Grizzly Bears Live?

 Grizzly Bears are found in many places in North America such as:

 - Southern Colorado